 Andrew provided a humorous account in the form of a short story of the untimely death of a family member and the events that followed.

 The Darwin Awards III: Survival of the Fittest

 by Wendy Northcutt

-While I did not receive any writing credit for my contribution, I did get a free copy of the book and a t-shirt.
-This book contains my first published words (around 500 of them, actually).
+While he did not receive any writing credit for this contribution, he did get a free copy of the book and a t-shirt.
+This book contains Andrew’s first published words (around 500 of them, actually).
 Who would have thought that lighting one’s self on fire could be so funny?
-You can read my story on the Darwin Awards website under the title The Barbequed Chef or buy the book and read the whole collection (it’s hilarious in an “OMG human civilization is doomed” sort of way).
+You can read the story on the Darwin Awards website under the title The Barbequed Chef or buy the book and read the whole collection (it’s hilarious in an “OMG human civilization is doomed” sort of way).